Velocidex/registry_hunter/README.md

 a simple format.
 This project implements a compiler which compiles these rules into a VQL artifact that may be consumed by Velociraptor.

-The Rule file starts with the attibute Rules and contains a list of
+The Rule file starts with the attribute `Rules` and contains a list of
 rules:

 ```